How to start a scrap metal business from the ground up

 Your reputation depends on the quality of your sorted metal.
 The Institute of Scrap Recycling Industries (ISRI) provides the industry-standard specifications for all scrap commodities.
 Use these guidelines to train your team on proper grading and sorting.

-A frequent mistake is to become complacent with sorting after a few months.
+Do not become complacent with sorting after a few months.
 This directly erodes your margins when a processor downgrades your shipment.
 Consistently check your sorted piles against the ISRI guide to ensure accuracy.

 Knowing when to scale